Breaker bar? Or the impact wrench? Which tool is the best for unscrewing nuts and bolts?

 You could have wondered which tool to use for your next DIY project—no need to wait anymore.

-This article explains what each tool aces in, their not-so-great features, different types of each tool, and how to use them the right way.
+This article explains what each tool aces in, their not-so-great features, different types of impact wrench and breaker bar, and how to use them the right way.
 Are you ready for the breaker bar vs. impact wrench showdown?
 Let’s get on with it!

 Difference Between Breaker Bar and Impact Wrench